ANR Project PeptiSystems (2014–2019)

 Lastly, (iii) the emergence of translation at an early stage of evolution suggests that the chemistry of amino acids and peptides can be coupled to that of an information carrier supporting the hypothesis of a peptide-nucleotide co-evolution.
 Developing knowledge about chemical pathways through which amino acids or short peptides could have interacted with ribonucleotides monomers and oligomers is a prerequisite for understanding the emergence of the translation process and will constitute a priority in our investigations.

-All these topics will be experimentally investigated by monitoring relevant reactions through usual methods of organic and analytical chemistry (HPLC, NMR, MS, UV spectrometries…).
+All these topics are experimentally investigated by monitoring relevant reactions through usual methods of organic and analytical chemistry (HPLC, NMR, MS, UV spectrometries…).

 Laurent Boiteau (CNRS Associate Scientist)